Daru13/RubEns/README.md

 ## Dependencies:

-NPM should be installed, with these package:
+NPM should be installed, with these packages:

 - `typescript`
 - `mocha` and `ts-mocha`
 - `amd-loader`
 - `typedoc`
+- 'jquery' and '@types/jquery'